SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    Further, forcing a syntactic requirement in an autoclosure context would defeat the whole point of autoclosures: make them implicit.

 ..
-We don't actually have a story for creating weak references to self to avoid reference cycles when a closure stored in a property references self.
+To avoid reference cycles when a property closure references self or a property of self, you should use the same workaround as in Obj-C – that is, to declare a @weak (or @unowned) local variable, and capture that instead.
-   There are proposals for this in /swift/docs/weak.rst, but they are yet to be implemented.
+   There are proposals for a better solution in /swift/docs/weak.rst, but they are yet to be implemented.
+   The Radar for their implementation is rdar://15046325.

 .. refnote:: References